 I believe, now you have an idea about different types of web hosting and you might be in a position to choose which type of web hosting is the best for your business.

-Recommending a specific hosting type without actually knowing your requirement is a difficult task because every project has a different requirement.
+Recommending a specific hosting type without actually knowing your requirements is a difficult task because every project has a different requirement.

 However, if you are just getting into web hosting, it’s better to start with Shared Hosting as the learning curve is linear.

-Once you get some experience, you will better realize which type of hosting is best for your business and accordingly take a decision.
+Once you get some experience, you will better realize which type of hosting is best for your business and accordingly make a decision.

 It’s a wise decision to pay a little extra for month-to-month plans until you are sure about your business growth projections.